Skip to content

 Why does my LG TV have a blue tint?

-The reason for the blue tint on your LG TV is usually due to one of the following: software problems, malfunctioning ports, incorrect settings, or improperly configured external devices.
+The reason for LG TV blue tint is usually due to one of the following: software problems, malfunctioning ports, incorrect settings, or improperly configured external devices.

 We will give you tips on removing the blue tint from your LG TV picture.